 Many battery retailers offer batteries for disabled customers VAT free.
 However, as much as we’d like to, this isn’t something that we are able to offer as HMRC advice states that companies are only able to supply batteries zero rated for VAT if that company both supplies and fits the batteries in that single transaction.

-See the relevant guidance (example under paragraph 5.5) issued by HMRC here.
+You can see the relevant guidance (example under paragraph 5.5) issued by HMRC by clicking here.

 How the VAT relief works

 If the goods or services you buy qualify for the VAT relief, we will give you a sales invoice showing VAT at 0 per cent.
 This means that you won’t be charged VAT.
 (It’s not a case of you having to pay the VAT and then claiming it back from HM Revenue & Customs (HMRC).
 You can claim VAT exemption as part of the normal checkout process.